Looking for a Static Caravan near Cleobury Mortimer?

 Lodge Coppice – The perfect static caravan park, near Cleobury Mortimer.

-If you want to buy a static caravan near Cleobury Mortimer come and visit us at Lodge Coppice Static caravan Park – Sue will show you round.
+If you want to buy a static caravan near Cleobury Mortimer come and visit us at Lodge Coppice Static caravan Park – our warden will show you round.

 Make certain to look up and see Cleobury’s St. Mary’s Church has a crooked spire and walls that lean at an alarming angle, whilst the street curves gently down to the River Rea.
 Cleobury Mortimer’s High Street was once described by English poet Sir John Betjeman (who we are certain, never had a static caravan at Lodge Coppice) as “A long airy curving street of brick Georgian houses and shops in dispersed with genuine half-timbered houses, the Rea brook making a splash at the bottom of the hill.”